PaddlePaddle/PaddleNLP/README_en.md

 ## ChangeLog

-For more information about our release, please refer to [ChangeLog](./docs/changelog.md)
+For more details about our release, please refer to [ChangeLog](./docs/changelog.md)

 ## License